CUYAHOGA PROBATE COURT

 • Stock name and number of shares

-• Real property, including the County Auditor’s valuation or appraisal valuation
+• Real property, including the County Auditor’s value or appraisal value, by address and PPN

 • Yearly rental income